BioSS Courses

 The notes also cover the ideas of Generalized Additive Models which interpret trends in data by direct smoothing rather than by fitting parametric curves.

-Introduction to Mixed Models and REML
+Introduction to Mixed Models

 Mixed models are used when data have a complex structure with random variation occurring at different levels.
 REML provides a method to estimate how much variability is due to each level, and the extent to which factors and covariates of interest affect the outcome variables.
 This course introduces the use of mixed models and the topics covered include :-